lr-vu/siteOLD/README.md

+---
-title : Learning and Reasoning
+title: Learning and Reasoning
 ---

 The Learning & Reasoning group studies the ways machine learning, symbolic knowledge and formal reasoning can interact to enhance one another, based on the premise that inductive data-driven learning and deductive knowledge-based reasoning have complementary strengths and weaknesses.